ndodswor/Duda/README.md

-    It is possible to put the multiLanguageRow class in a div in the main body of the site, but due to the way animated navigation works in Duda, this may cause the flags not to load, so I recommend turning it off.
+    It is possible to put the multiLanguageRow class in a div in the main body of the site, but due to the way animated navigation works in Duda, this may cause the dropdown not to load, so I recommend turning it off.
 To turn off animated navigation, go to design -> navigation -> customize (under desktop) -> settings and set animated navigation to off.